DasStone/chip8emu_rs/README.md

 |Z|X|C|V|    |A|0|B|F|
 +-+-+-+-+    +-+-+-+-+

-(The US Layout is just a reference.
+(The US Layout is a reference.
 The physical keys are used, not the values they are assigned to)
 ```

 ## Input mapping

 The chip8 uses a hexadecimal keypad.
 The emulator assigns the left half of the keyboard as input for the emulator.
-The emulator uses scancodes, so only the physical key-layout matters (The US Layout is just used as a reference).
+The emulator uses scancodes, so only the physical key-layout matters (The US Layout is used as a reference).

 ```
 Emulator     Chip8